Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Preliminaries: Duality mappings and best approximation

-A very important characterization of the duality mapping is given through a \emph{subdifferential}.
-Let us recall that for a Banach space~$\mbbY$ and function $f:\mbbY\to \rr$, the subdifferential~$\partial f(y)$ of~$f$ at a point $y\in\mbbY$ is defined as the set:
+A key result is that the duality mapping coincides with a~\emph{subdifferential}.
+Recall that for a Banach space~$\mbbY$ and function $f:\mbbY\to \rr$, the subdifferential~$\partial f(y)$ of~$f$ at a point $y\in\mbbY$ is defined as the set: